OpenDreamKit/OpenDreamKit.github.io/_posts/2015-09-02-KickoffMeeting.md

 To get those prices, please send along the reservation number 88697 and the project name OpenDreamKit.

-Reminder: all H2020 participants are expected to pay their room (by using their own H2020 funding).
-We will pay only for those who are not H2020 members.
-For this reason, all H2020 members are asked to BOOK THEIR OWN room.
+Reminder: all OpenDreamKit participants are expected to pay their room (by using their own OpenDreamKit funding).
+We will pay only for those who are not OpenDreamKit members.
+For this reason, all OpenDreamKit members are asked to BOOK THEIR OWN room.

 # Participants